 In autumn 2015, I returned from 12 months of ethnographic fieldwork in Bristol, England (2014-2015) which focuses on materiality, heritage, and memorials in the memoryscape of Bristol as an English city which was largely built upon colonial trades including the Transatlantic Slave Trade.
 Methodologically, this involved ethnographic engagements with a variety of heritage and local history projects, investigating processes of constructing, (re)producing, and interpreting historical narratives in the present.

 Broadly, this involves a very general understanding of the city's past and its history and how we come to know it, although I am specifically (but not only) interested in Bristol's imperial connections, continuities, legacies, and how we know and understand these aspects of history today.
 That said, although I have an interest in the history of Bristol, I am not a historian, but rather, someone interested in how the public remembers the past today (an anthropologist of memory).
 In order to gain this understanding, I look at various people and communities throughout Bristol to understand the varying perspectives and attitudes towards Bristol's history and its imperial links.
 This includes people from a host of different backgrounds across ethnicity, class, and generations.

-I am also a Postgraduate Class Representative for my (post-field) research cohort and also had the honour of serving as Guest Chair for the Postgraduate Forum, Graduate School of Political and Social Science, as well as the University Challenge Captain for Edinburgh University, both in 2014.
+I was also a Postgraduate Class Representative for my (post-field) research cohort and also had the honour of serving as Guest Chair for the Postgraduate Forum, Graduate School of Political and Social Science, as well as the University Challenge Captain for Edinburgh University, both in 2014.